5 Best Beginner Drone with Camera

 2. DJI Mini 2

-If you already know your way around cameras, then the DJI Mini 2 might be the best drone for you.
+If you know your way around cameras, the DJI Mini 2 might be the best drone for you.

 There are optional propeller guards that you can use to prevent accidents when flying near obstacles.

-What’s more, you can link the Mini 2 with the DJI app, which makes it easy to transfer photos to your phone if you can’t wait until you have access to a computer.
+Moreover, you can link the Mini 2 with the DJI app, making it easy to transfer photos to your phone if you can’t wait to access a computer.

 Key features include: